Swif7ify/AimY/README.md

 ## Installation

-1. Install from the VS Code Marketplace
+1. Install from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=EarlRomeoOrdovez.aimy&ssr=false#review-details) or search AimY directly in VSCode
 2. Restart VS Code
 3. The extension activates automatically
 4. Start coding and wait for your first challenge!